 Customizable Debit Cards

-Once you open an account, Relay will mail a physical debit card to your business address automatically.
-Afterward, you may issue up to 50 virtual or physical Mastercard debit cards.
+Once you open an account, Relay will automatically mail a physical debit card to your business address.
+Afterward, you may issue up to 50 virtual or physical Visa debit cards.
 Relay will activate virtual cards instantly and ship virtual cards to your business address (or preferred US address) within eight to 10 days of issuing.
 Users must tie each debit card to a specific checking account.

 Team Member Account Permissions

 You can give team members access to specific subaccounts and debit cards.
 As the main user, you can monitor card activity and set daily spending and ATM withdrawal limits.

-Because you have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over your business money.
+Because you have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over your business funds.

 Below is a table for the different employee permission levels.

 Bill Payer (Imported Bills Only)

 Deposit- & Read-only